vmad18/translate-minecraft/README.md

 # Translate Minecraft
-Translate yours and other players' in-game text!
+Translate messages to and from yourself and other players.

 # About
-This mod requirts "Jaunt" a free webscraping tool.
+This mod requires "Jaunt" a free webscraping tool.

 # Commands
 - /gt - Enables/Disables the mod